Dan the Man: Reception

 The reactions to the game are generally positive.
 Dan the Man has an aggregate score of 86 out of 100 on Metacritic.

 TouchArcade calls the game "A blast while it lasts".
 The TouchArcade reviewer compares Dan the Man with other free mobile games such as Candy Crush Saga, praising Dan the Man for following the structure of "quality over quantity" with its long levels instead of having thousands of shorter levels like what Candy Crush provides.
 Though they admit that "the levels are perhaps a little too long for their own good at times".
 The reviewer also applauds how the game's difficulty is by writing, "It's able to roll out its roster of enemies at a steady pace, ramp up the difficulty curve smoothly, and finish before any of it gets old."

 Multiplayer.it eulogizes the game by saying, "Dan the Man is a traditional action platformer, but terribly solid and fun".
 They commend the game for its controls quite a lot, writing, "The touch controls support this system very well [referring to the moves the player can perform], with two arrows (perhaps a little too small) on the left side of the screen."

-Gamezebo's Nick Tylwalk is also very impressed with the game, praising the game for having "simple, yet effective controls", and "Excellent retro-tinged visuals", but also criticizes the game for not having the entire plot not being inside the actual game and being split-off into a web series.
+Gamezebos Nick Tylwalk is also very impressed with the game, praising the game for having "simple, yet effective controls", and "Excellent retro-tinged visuals", but also criticizes the game for not having the entire plot not being inside the actual game and being split-off into a web series.

 Pocket Gamer also commends the game by saying, "This is one of those rare games that gets pretty much everything right, and you'd be doing yourself a disservice if you didn't have a crack at it", though the same reviewer admits that they thought it was a little formulaic.

 SpazioGames states that the game "demonstrates how simplicity is sometimes the key to fun".
 The same SpazioGames reviewer also lightly criticizes the game for its linear level structure, but is fine with it due to the secrets each level contains.

 3D Juegos praises the game for its tight and precise controls, and the diversity of the player's moves and attacks.
 Though they also mention that the game has a major flaw of having a very short story mode, which they state is somewhat saved by the inclusion of the game's survival mode, and the fact that the game is free-to-play.
 They conclude that it has a "very successful and suggestive level design', precise controls, "high quality details", it is free-to-play but fair in its micro transactions, but that it also has a short story mode and criticizes the music, stating that "its soundtrack is quite repetitive".